Izzywa/Database/DESIGN.md

 Out of scope are :
 - Details of microorganism affected by the antibiotics and their resistance
 - other non-antibiotic or antifungal related medication
+- Further details to identify the patient
+    - The table was simplified so informations such as the address, Identity number, etc was not included

 ## Functional Requirements